cncf/tag-contributor-strategy/website/content/about/working-groups/governance.md

 The Governance Working Group assists CNCF projects with implementing good open source governance practices.

-We aim to provide best practices and resources for managing and interacting with contributors to CNCF projects.
+We provide best practices and resources for managing and interacting with contributors to CNCF projects.
 {{% /blocks/section %}}

 </div>